TUCTF/write-ups-2015/Backdoorctf15/rapidFire_500/README.md

 ##Conclusion

 Numbers 9 - 11 were where it got tricky.
-Solutions to questions 1 - 8 always work,
+Solutions to questions 1 - 8 were straightforward,
 solutions 9 - 11 sometimes fail because of silly things (like the Peoples Democratic Republic of Korea vs. North Korea, and Taiwan vs. China as examples).